tisfeng/Easydict/Pods/FirebaseCore/README.md

 To run against a local emulator instance, invoke `./scripts/run_database_emulator.sh start` before running the integration test.

-To run against a production instance, provide a valid GoogleServices-Info.plist and copy it to `FirebaseDatabase/Tests/Resources/GoogleService-Info.plist`.
+To run against a production instance, provide a valid `GoogleServices-Info.plist` and copy it to `FirebaseDatabase/Tests/Resources/GoogleService-Info.plist`.
 Your Security Rule must be set to [public](https://firebase.google.com/docs/database/security/quickstart) while your tests are running.

 ### Firebase Performance Monitoring

-If you're doing specific Firebase Performance Monitoring development, see [the Performance README](FirebasePerformance/README.md) for instructions about building the SDK and [the Performance TestApp README](FirebasePerformance/Tests/TestApp/README.md) for instructions about integrating Performance with the dev test App.
+For specific Firebase Performance Monitoring development, see [the Performance README](FirebasePerformance/README.md) for instructions about building the SDK and [the Performance TestApp README](FirebasePerformance/Tests/TestApp/README.md) for instructions about integrating Performance with the dev test App.